Packing sets under finite groups via algebraic incidence structures

 \subsubsection{Proof of Lemma \ref{lem: 6.2}}

-The key ingredient in the proof of Lemma \ref{lem: 6.2} is the multi-set version of a point-line incidence bound due to Stevens and De Zeeuw in \cite{SdZ}. \begin{theorem}[Stevens-de~Zeeuw, \cite{SdZ}] Let $P$ be a point set and $L$ a set of lines in $\mathbb{F}_p^2$.
+The key ingredient in the proof of Lemma \ref{lem: 6.2} is the multi-set version of a point-line incidence bound due to Stevens and De Zeeuw in \cite{SdZ}. \begin{theorem}[Stevens--de~Zeeuw, \cite{SdZ}] Let $P$ be a point set and $L$ a set of lines in $\mathbb{F}_p^2$.
 If $|P|\ll p^{\frac{8}{5}}$, then the number of incidences between $P$ and $L$, denoted by $I(P, L)$, satisfies

 \end{theorem} \begin{theorem} Let $P$ be a multi-set of points and $L$ be a multi-set of lines in $\mathbb{F}_p^2$.
 We denote the set of distinct points in $P$ by $\overline{P}$ and the set of distinct lines in $L$ by $\overline{L}$.
 For $p\in \overline{P}$ and $\ell\in \overline{L}$, let $m(p)$ and $m(\ell)$ be the multiplicity of $p$ and $\ell$, respectively.
 If $|P|=\sum_{p\in \overline{P}}m(p)\ll p^{\frac{8}{5}}$, then